SPC3 9 Amp in / 10 Amp out Solar Power Center

 When momentary switch S1 is turned off, the Q3 gate drive voltage is shorted to ground, causing load power to be switched off.

 Once the LVD circuit has been turned on, diode D7 feeds the load power back to the circuit to keep it active.
-Power to LED3 and LED4, the two white LEDs is routed through R17, a current limiting resistor.
+Power to LED3 and LED4, the two white LEDs is routed through current limiting resistor R17.

-Regulator VR2 provides a reference voltage for the oscillator circuit and for the battery voltage comparator ladder IC2c and IC2d.
+Regulator VR2 provides a reference voltage for the oscillator circuit and for the battery voltage comparators IC2c and IC2d.

-IC2c is the low battery sense comparator.
+IC2c is the low battery voltage sensing comparator.
 When the battery reaches 0.6V above the shutoff point, the IC2c output goes high and turns on the yellow LED.
-Resistor R21 sets the difference between the low voltage indication and the power shutoff.
+Resistor R21 sets the difference between the low voltage indication and the power shutoff setpoint.

 Charge Controller Alignment